nickwu241/JumpAwake/README.md

 - OpenCV Haar Casscades on low-compute devices such as our IoT devices
 - Caffe Based Face Detector which uses a Deep Neural Net algorithm that detects more accurately for devices with more compute such as a laptop

-Our web service uses web-sockets for real-time communication for devices coded using `Vue` for frontend and `Flask` for the backend.
+Our web service uses web-sockets for real-time communication, leveraged `Vue` for frontend and `Flask` for the backend.

 Finally, we leveraged Google's services by using
 - `Google Compute Engine` to host our web service